Phone : +256 781 451 207

 Dian Fossey is one of the greatest and most prominent primatologists of the 20th century.
-She was considered an authority in all issues related to the endangered mountain gorillas from 1967 till her death in 1985.
-Born in 1932, Dian Fossey spent most of her life studying mountain gorillas extensively in their natural habitat and at her Karisoke Research Camp/center located between Mount Bisoke and Karisimbi in Rwanda.
+She was considered an authority in all issues related to mountain gorillas from 1967 till her death in 1985.
+Born in 1932, Dian Fossey spent most of her life studying mountain gorillas extensively in their natural habitat and at her Karisoke Research Camp/center.
+This Center was located between Mount Bisoke and Karisimbi in Rwanda.

 Hiking Dian Fossey’s grave (tomb)